 Kelly Frankenberg ACW Operations Director

-Kelly’s work has appeared in film, TV, books, newspapers, magazines, on the radio, on walls, windows, pianos, mailboxes, and electrical boxes.
-During the year her work is displayed in solo and group gallery shows, and is for sale at local art festivals.
-She is currently finishing her screenplay and feature-length film.
+Kelly’s artwork has appeared in film, TV, books, newspapers, magazines, on the radio, on walls, windows, pianos, mailboxes, and electrical boxes.
 Www.kellyfrankenberg.com

 _______________________________________________________________________________